 I returned again to Cochabamba, where for 10 months, I was the secondary director of the most important secondary International Baccalaureate School in my country.
 I was successful, but success came at a price, I drained all my energy; I was in desperate need of returning to a classroom environment where I could spend more time with children and teach within my area of expertise again.
 Since then, I have been teaching biology and environmental sciences with the concept that one can change the world by becoming an educator.
 Being a teacher is the natural path for people who want to transmit their passion in life and bring out the best in students.

-Among other activities, I enjoy track and field (earlier in my life, I became the National Champion in the 400 meter race.
+Among other activities, I enjoy track and field (earlier in my life, I became the National Champion in the 400-meter race.
 I was also passionately engaged with the Girl Scout Movement where camps, field trips, and community service were part of my non-work activities.
-I also founded of the “Epilepsy League,” an organization dedicated to helping provide treatment for patients who cannot afford it.
+I also founded the “Epilepsy League,” an organization dedicated to helping provide treatment for patients who cannot afford it.

-I am enthusiastic to start this new adventure at Country Day School, as the new high school Biology, and AP Biology teacher.
+I am enthusiastic to be part of Country Day School, as the high school Biology, and AP Biology teacher.